 1. Figure out your finances

-The first step that real estate investing beginners should take in order to get started in the business of rental properties is simple:
+The first step that real estate investing beginners should take in order to get started is simple:

 Make sure you have enough money to buy a property in the first place.

 Before coming up with real estate investing strategies, it is important to figure out your personal finances.

 The last thing you want to do is spend a bunch of time looking at real estate investing software just to find the perfect property, but then, once you find it, you realize you are not able to buy it because it is out of your price range.

 Mortgage vs. buying all cash

-The next step is to learn about funding for real estate investing.
+The next step is to learn about funding your real estate deal.

 For your first property, you want to use a mortgage, do not pay all cash.

 Paying all cash will net you higher cash flow.
 But you will have to commit a much larger amount of money up-front.

 Types of real estate investing loans

 There are two different options available when financing your first investment property.

 A conventional mortgage or loan, and a hard money loan.

 For your first property, you want to go with a conventional mortgage not a hard money loan.

 Conventional mortgages follow the rules set by Fannie Mae or Freddie Mac and are not backed by the federal government.

 The minimum down payment for an investment property is typically 20% of the home's purchase price.
-A 20% down payment will allow you to generate cash flow and get a good interest rate.
+A 20% down payment should allow you to generate cash flow and get a good interest rate.

 You must also be able to show that you can afford your existing mortgage and the monthly loan payments.